Skip to content

 Structures do for variables what functions do for code

 We have already discussed the fact that nearly every program is so large that it is completely impossible to hold in all in our head at the same time.
-Functions organise code into self contained units, enabling us to think at a higher level without having to keep track of the details.
-Structures do exactly the same for variables.

 Example: a nuclear problem

 Imagine a simple problem involving radioactive nuclides.
-If each nuclide has a name (stored as an array of characters) and a a half life (stored as a double) then to storethe data for several nuclides we will need a two-dimensional array of characters and a one-dimensional array of doubles.
+If each nuclide has a name (stored as an array of characters) and a a half life (stored as a double) then to store the data for several nuclides we will need a two-dimensional array of characters and a one-dimensional array of doubles.

 This isn't very convenient, but C doesn't define a composite variable type consisting of a string and a double and even if it did, it's likely that a little later on we would want to add more data such as mass and atomic number.

 It would be great if C allowed us to define our own variable types, with names such as "Nuclide" or "Isotope", and luckily it does.
-The following code defines a composite variable called a "Nuclide":
+The following code defines a composite variable type called a "Nuclide":

-#define MAXLEN 64
+#define MAXLEN 32

 typedef struct nuclide {